PandasThumb/pandasthumb.github.io/_posts/2026/2026-02-12-something-sensible.md

 at S&amp;C have repeatedly described evolutionary biologists as deliberate liars whose basic motive is not to understand evolution, but to destroy religion.
-That is a conspiracy theory.
+That too is a conspiracy theory.

 The broader right-wing movement is saturated with conspiracy theories, from the delusion that